thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="on-html-element-click-1" %}

 To execute an action click anywhere on the widget.
-You will navigate to a state where details of all devices are displayed.
+This will navigate you to a state where details of all devices are displayed.

 {% include images-gallery.html imageCollection="on-html-element-click-2" %}